joshuacoles/University-Notes/PSkills • Coursework 2/Development.md

 ![[Unknown-2.png|time complexity analysis]]

 Where we can see that while a linear and quadratic fail to fit, a cubic does, implying our performance class is in-fact $O(n^3)$.
 This tells us two things.
 Firstly that the main source of time complexity in the program is the Cluster Finding code, as this is the only part which is dependent on $N$.
 Secondly that we are likely far from optimum to our solution, which we would expect to be roughly $O(n^2)$ or even $O(n \log n)$ (as is Dijkstra's algorithm #todo cite).

+This is confirmed by running the program under a profiler, seeing that the $97.1\%$ of execution time when running on a $12 \times 12$ grid was spent in `performSearch` and of that approximately $67.8\%$ was spent in